Way 2 Goodlife

 • Computer repair – If this is your skill, you can earn money repairing computers.

-• T-Shirt design and printing – Show your art skills and create some fantastic designs.
+• T-Shirt design and printing – Show your art skills and create fantastic designs.
 Many online printing companies will let you upload the design and give you a cut from every t-shirt sold.

 • Tutoring – Are you good at a particular subject in school?
 Would you like to help others learn that subject?
 You can tutor them!
 Parents often pay very well to have a good tutor helping their child learn.